open-mmlab/mmengine/docs/en/tutorials/runner.md

 resume = False
 ```

-Given the above config file, we can simply load configurations and run the train pipeline in a few lines of codes as follows:
+Given the above config file, we can simply load configurations and run the training pipeline in a few lines of codes as follows:

 ```python
 from mmengine.config import Config